-In reviewing our actions toward achieving Goal 6 of our LCAP - to hire, develop, sustain, and value a high-quality faculty and staff - we have successfully met our 3-year targets.
+In reviewing our actions toward achieving Goal 6 of our LCAP - to hire, develop, sustain, and value a high-quality faculty and staff - we find a blend of notable successes and areas requiring ongoing attention and enhancement.

 We successfully met our target of ensuring 100% of core teachers possess the appropriate credentials or permits required for their teaching roles.
 This achievement can be attributed to: